GaurangTandon/CPtools/tips.md

 1. Make sure your index variable - with which you are looping over a vector - is bounded till the size of the vector.
 C++ fails without any warning in case of that, gives undefined behavior.
 2. Use `emplace_back` instead of `push_back` for [marked performance improvement](https://stackoverflow.com/questions/26860749/efficiency-of-c11-push-back-with-stdmove-versus-emplace-back-for-already).
 The bug (mainly typesafety) involved with emplace_back is not our concern in CP ([post](https://stackoverflow.com/questions/10890653/why-would-i-ever-use-push-back-instead-of-emplace-back/28435599)).
+3. Always pass large vectors, especially large 2D vectors (think `1000x1000`), to methods using the ampersand argument format.
+Also, if the total number of elements exceeds `10^6`, declare them globally and convert from `lu` to possibly `int` or `long int`.
+Otherwise you will get MLE.

+## Strings

+1. Always check size of string before applying integer parsing functions.
+For example, don't pass strings of length greater than 18 to `stoull`.

 ## General algo